Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 ## Test

-With the above code implementation, we can now run our app in an Android emulator, and we should be able to have a login screen shown, when clicking on the "Login" button, and thus being able to login and being sent back to the app!
+With the above code implementation, we can now run our app in an Android emulator, and we should be able to have a login screen shown.

+When clicking on the "Login" button, a browser should open with a our well known login screen from the API project - and then let us login and be sent back to the app!

 ![login](https://user-images.githubusercontent.com/265719/116081653-d134b980-a69a-11eb-90ae-0049d31e730b.gif)